PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/05-Classes.md

 # Object-Oriented Programming in Python

-At this point of the article we'll dive a bit deeper into the programming language.
+At this point of the article we'll dive a bit deeper into the Python programming language.
 We'll discuss namespaces, scopes, and then classes.
 Each of these differs from the MATLAB model, and you need to be aware of the changes.